-Cell phone ringers must be turned off while in the classroom and placed in a vibrating mode.
-Smart phone and laptop screens may not be viewed in class while lectures are in progress unless otherwise instructed.
+Cell phones must be turned off while in the classroom or placed in a vibrating mode.
+Smart phone and laptop screens may not be viewed in class while lectures are in progress.

 INTEGRITY AND QUALITY OF SCHOLARSHIP

 Integrity of scholarship must be maintained at all times.
 Plagiarism (copying directly from an author's work) is not permitted.
 All written work is to be word-processed unless otherwise indicated and should reflect college-level ability in English structure, grammar, spelling, and sophistication of analysis.